Parli/jsonversation/README.md

                     "stream": True
                 }
             ) as response:
+                with Parser(completion) as parser:
                     async for chunk in response.aiter_text():
                         if chunk:
                             parser.push(chunk)
                             # Process data in real-time as it arrives
 ```